ggowthamg/Traffic-Light-Controller-Using-Verilog-HDL/README.md

-# Traffic Light Controller using Verilog
+# Traffic Light Controller using Verilog HDL and Testbench Verification

 # Aim
 To design and simulate a traffic light controller using Verilog HDL, and verify its functionality through a testbench in the Vivado 2023.1 simulation environment.
 The objective is to control the traffic lights for a junction with a specific time-based sequence for Red, Yellow, and Green lights.